Mycorrhizal Fungi

 Be sure to keep agitating/stirring the liquid as the powder tends to settle at the bottom.
 Mixing several smaller batches rather than using the entire amount at once helps ensure even distribution.

-The powder can be mixed with other microbial products and organic fertilizers and applied at the same time, although there is no benefit to foliar feeding with mycorrhizal fungi products, as they need to touch the roots.
+The powder can be mixed with other microbial products and organic fertilizers and applied at the same time, although there is no benefit to foliar feeding with mycorrhizal fungi products, as the spores need to touch the roots.

 Application rates for powdered endo/ecto (Root Rescue)

-This finely powdered, dark-coloured endo-ecto product is used much like the Myke powder, and best mixed with water, except the dosage is a bit different.
-If the amounts of water recommended by the manufacturer seem high, this is because you should saturate the rootball and also drench the soil used for backfilling the planting hole.
+If the amounts of water recommended by the manufacturer seem high, this is because you would ideally saturate the rootball and also drench the soil used for backfilling the planting hole.

 Applying the liquid: